AndrewMicallef/lovescriptsbots/readme.md

 act like a spring.
 However if it is extended to beyond it's max length it should snap, or break.

-The membrane will be rendered as a biezier curve, so to start with I will make a super class of the `love.math.BezierCurve`.
+The membrane will be rendered as a bezier curve, so to start with I will make a super class of the `love.math.BezierCurve`.
 I need to add some features to the curve that love gives me.
 Specifically I need to implement a way of getting the length of the curve.